dickhardt/hardt-xauth-protocol/draft-hardt-xauth-protocol.md

 ## Handles

-Handles are strings issued by the AS to the Client, that are opaque to the Client.
+Handles are strings issued by the AS to the Client that are opaque to the Client.

-- **completion handle** - represents the client request.
-Presented back to the AS in a completion request.
+- **authorization handle** - represents the client request.
+Presented back to the AS in an Authorization Request.

+- **authentication handle** - represents the client request for authentication first.
+Presented back to the AS in an Authentication Request, or in the subsequent AS Request.

 - **access handle** - represents the access the AS has granted the Client to the RS.
 The Client proves possession of its key when presenting an access handle to access an RS.
 The RS is able to understand the authorizations represented by the access handle directly, or through an introspection call.
 The RS is able to verify the access handle was issued to the Client that presented it.